First Year Experience

 - New Student Convocation (ZGEN 1003) is a celebration of the start of students’ Tri-C journey and a formal introduction to the campus community.
 Students learn about campus life and College expectations, and connect with campus resources, faculty and other students in their programs.
 Note that ZGEN 1003 and GEN 1070 are co-requisites.
 Students must register for both courses.

 - First Year Success Seminar (GEN 1070) is a one-credit course that develops lifelong learning skills and connects students to College resources.
-Course topics include time management, budgeting, study skills development, career exploration and more.
-Students will also develop their academic plan.
+Course topics include time management, managing college and personal finances, connecting to essential college resources, information literacy, and more.
+Students will also begin working on their academic plan.
 Note that GEN 1070 and ZGEN 1003 are co-requisites.
 Students must register for both courses.

 - Fast Forward is Tri-C’s foundational learning program.
 Students who qualify for Fast Forward (based on ACCUPLACER scores) may be required to follow this program before proceeding to future classes.
 Foundational courses are in math and/or English, and they must be started in the first semester at the College.